 eProcurement can grow with you: at Fertinger.

-TIER 2 supplier for the automotive sector, eProcurement from DIG was introduced in 2011.
+RF Fertinger is a medium-sized company with three production sites (two in Austria, one in Poland).
+TIER 2 supplier for the automotive sector, DIG eProcurement was introduced in 2011.
 In 2016, ispro-NG was added for the area of machine maintenance.
 This creates potential for improvement, which is currently being considered.
-After all, eProcurement is a growing part of a living organization!

 Release processes by value and material group